bernhardsen/aoc2023_rust/README.md

 I did some slight cleanup/refactoring after the task was done, but not too much.
 The parse_cards function is pretty much as it was and I definitely think it could be easier to read.

+### Day 5: If You Give A Seed A Fertilizer
+For me the most difficult part of this one was all the maps inside folds inside maps inside whatever.
+Keeping track of what is nested where was so much harder than the first implementation, that I did in C#.